moy4i/ITD-x-DDA-JSQUARE/README.md

 - Hunger bar decreases by *1 bar per minute*.
 - Feeding restores *1 bar*.
 - If hunger reaches 0, the pet dies.

+### 6.3 Death
+- If hunger bar reaches 0, a 3 second timer begins.
+- If the pet is not fed within these 3 seconds the pet dies and is permanently gone.

 ---